 If you are going to operate in the US but won’t have a physical presence, you can choose any state you like to form your LLC, but the way in which you apply for an Employer Identification Number (EIN) or bank account may differ, and you may have additional requirements for filing with the IRS.

 The type of federal and state taxes you will need to pay will also depend on your individual business and how it obtains revenue.

 The Best State to Form an LLC for an Online Business

-Of course, this all makes sense if you’re forming a physical storefront orin-person service, but many of us do business online with customers all over the country, or even all over the world.
+Of course, this all makes sense if you’re forming a physical storefront or in-person service, but many of us do business online with customers all over the country or even all over the world.
 What should you do if you make sales all over the country?

-If your business is totally internet-based and your customers come from all over the country, or world, the best state to form an online LLC is still your home state.
+If your business is totally internet-based and your customers come from all over the country, or the world, the best state to form an online LLC is still your home state.
 It’s likely that your online business will be run from your home, or at least somewhere close to it, so that is where the business is being transacted which is the factor that matters.

 Where Should I Register a Real Estate LLC?

 As we mentioned at the top of this article, things are different if you’re forming an LLC for your real estate business.

 If your LLC is real estate-focused, the home state rule doesn’t always apply.
 This is due to the fact that related business and generated income is typically kept entirely within the state in which the property is located.
 The best way to limit costs, in this case, is to form your LLC in the state(s) where the properties you own or work with are located.